Up to 50% off sofas & mattresses — limited‑time deals.

 Union 4-Seat Sofa

-Union changed the tone of the room the moment we sat down.
-The 27" seat depth is unapologetically lounge-first, and it’s easy to sink into a “just five more minutes” posture.
-Marcus loved the sheer space—he could stretch out without negotiating for inches—but he also pointed out the trade-off: with a plush, extra-deep sit, getting up quickly isn’t the point.
-Carlos liked it for streaming marathons, but during laptop work he wanted firmer lumbar structure than the plush back cushions naturally encourage.
-Mia could get very cozy, but only after building a pillow “ramp” so the depth didn’t swallow her.
+Union changed the pace of the room the moment we sat down.
+In our hands-on testing, the 27-inch seat depth pushed everyone into a lounge posture almost immediately.
+Marcus loved the space because he could stretch out without bargaining for inches.
+Carlos enjoyed it for long streaming sessions, but for laptop work he wanted more lumbar structure than the plush back cushions naturally gave him.
+Mia could get comfortable too, but only after building a small pillow ramp so the depth did not swallow her.

 What we liked

-• Extra-deep 27" seat depth is made for real lounging
+• The 27-inch seat depth gives you real lounging room

 Who it is best for